Homeowners Insurance Calculator: How Much Do You Need?

-If you are a new homeowner or an existing homeowner up for renewal, you are likely wondering, “How much homeowners insurance do I need?”
+If you are a new homeowner or an existing homeowner, you are likely wondering, “How much homeowners insurance do I need?”
 While you want to protect your home — as it’s likely one of your largest investments — you don’t want to overpay for that protection.

 A high-value policy provides the coverage you need to rebuild your home if something disastrous happens, it protects your assets if you are found liable for damages in a lawsuit, and it comes at a competitive price.
-But how do you figure out how much coverage you need and if your price is competitive?
+But how do you figure out how much coverage you need and if the price of your home insurance policy is competitive?

 This article will share:

 - The average cost of homeowners’ insurance

 - How to calculate how much home insurance you need

 - What is the 80% rule in homeowners insurance?